isandulache/CellenzaBlogArticles/building-azure-vm-images-with-packer/building-azure-vm-images-packer-azure-devops-EN.md

 4. **Approve stage** - Manual gate for production promotion.
 5. **Release stage** - Applies git tags, updates documentation, or triggers downstream deployments.

 Note: For simplicity, we run a trimmed version here with just Validate and Build stages.
-The full YAML is in the repo as `azure-pipelines.yml`.
+The full YAML example is found in the repo as `.pipelines/packer.yml`.

 ### 10.1 Concerns and Mitigations